 - Only 17 percent of business leaders intended to have employees back in the office “as soon as feasible” — 26 percent thought “limited remote schedules” might be the way to go, while 32 percent said they were going with the flow and might actually increase the level of remote work.

 Regardless of when and how you want employees to return to the office, Jotform’s suite of services can help your team stage a safe and organized comeback that’s in lockstep with public health guidelines.

 Since you may need to collect, store, and manage a significant amount of information from employees or anyone else who enters your company’s premises, Jotform Enterprise plans — along with the dedicated support team that comes with them — can help your organization focus on restarting office operations.

 Jotform Enterprise plans don’t include a cap on how much submitted form information your organization can receive, so there’s no need to constantly monitor the amount of available space in your account or lose sleep over incurring an unanticipated cost.

 Our Enterprise plans can also help your organization comply with strict data privacy laws and location requirements in certain areas of the world, including Australia, Canada, the United Kingdom, and the European Union.
-As a Jotform Enterprise customer, you can decide where your dedicated cloud server will be physically located and host your data in any part of the world.
+As a Jotform Enterprise customer, you can decide where your local data residency center will be physically located and host your data in any part of the world.

 Enterprise even enables you to add multiple administrators and users to your account, as well as control the level of access that these employees have to specific forms.